ahmedexe-glitch/ahmedexe-glitch/README.md

 - 👀 I’m interested in Back-end Development
 - 🌱 I’m currently learning React,Nodejs
 - 💞️ All of my projects are available at https://github.com/ahmedexe-glitch
-- 💬 Ask me about Javascript, HTML and CSS
+- 💬 Ask me about C++, Javascript, HTML and CSS
 - 📫 How to reach me ahmedchughtai322@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love code challanges and im an coffee addict☕!